samcreate/Apollo-Player/README.md

 - Simple and elegant group playlist
 - Song Bombs =  3 (configurable) unique votes skips the track and "boos" the player
 - Search keywords or Spotify URI's
+- Support for multiple backends (merged from https://github.com/lemmy/Apollo-Player/)
 - Play / Pause toggle
-- Default Playlist (plays when Apollo runs out of songs to play)
+- Default Playlist (plays when Apollo runs out of songs to play) (optional)

 ## Get Started

 ### Prerequisites
 1. Don't talk about Fight Club.
 2. You'll need to have a basic understanding of Node and Node's package manager.

-I'll add that I didn't have a basic understanding of Node at all before this project and used Apollo to help me learn it...
-So there's hope for you too!
+*I'll add that I didn't have a basic understanding of Node at all before this project and used Apollo to help me learn it...
+So there's hope for you too!*

 ### Install and configure Mopidy